chaaz/versio/README.md

 1. re-assign the `versio-prev` tag to that latest commit
 1. push both the commit and the tag to the remote

+The fetch, merge, and push steps are not performed if the repository doesn't have any remotes added.

+### Plans

-It's important to note that plans are built with respect to **previous** projects and covers.
+Plans are built with respect to **previous** projects and covers.
 That is, Versio will read the `.versio.yaml` file as it existed in the past (at the `versio-prev` tag) to determine which projects need to be incremented, and what version they need to be incremented to.
 New projects that were added since then will not be incremented, nor will projects which have already been incremented by at least the correct amount.

 Of course, the `.versio.yaml` file might itself have gone through several iterations since `versio-prev`, corresponding to changes in the